-There is some evidence to show that Brewers Yeast, alongside Garlic and Oils, can help repel pests like Ticks and Fleas.
+There is some evidence to show that Brewers Yeast, alongside some other foods like Garlic and Oils, can help repel pests like Ticks and Fleas.

-However, if your dog has a severe outbreak of fleas or other pests, we strongly recommend you visit a vet to seek medical attention and not rely on remedies like Brewers Yeast.
+However, if your dog has a severe outbreak of fleas or other pests, we strongly recommend you visit a vet to seek medical attention and not rely on minor remedies like Brewers Yeast.

 Dog Food Brands That Use Brewers Yeast